nemonik/hands-on-DevOps/readme.md

 #### 8.7.3.1.
 K3S, light-weight Kubernetes

-This class uses K3S, a light-weight, certified Kubernetes distribution designed for resource-constrained environments, where one doesn't need the added steps and dependencies a full Kubernetes cluster would require.
+K3S is a light-weight, certified Kubernetes distribution designed for resource-constrained environments, where one doesn't need the added steps and dependencies a full Kubernetes cluster would require.
 K3s fits our need perfectly.

 It's canonical source can be found at